aishwaryyasarkar/aishwaryyasarkar/README.md

 ### 🏕️ Hobbies
 - Reading books from various genres and trying to explore as many topics as I can.
 Check out some of my favorite books on my [website](https://aishwaryyasarkar.github.io/).
 - Playing various racquet sports.
+- Watching documentaries, especially on history and science.

 ### 📫 How to reach me:
 - [LinkedIn](https://www.linkedin.com/in/aishwaryya-sarkar) | [Email](mailto:aishwarya.sarkar@outlook.com)